 - How the content is being taught and embedding opportunities

-At Key Stage 3 (Year 7-9), learners study a broad and balanced curriculum to ensure that all learners experience the breadth of subjects, delivered by subject specialists, before making informed choices about their Options at Key Stage 4.
+At Key Stage 3 (Year 7-9), learners study a broad and balanced curriculum to ensure that all learners experience the breadth of subjects, delivered by subject specialists, before making informed choices about their Options for Key Stage 4.
 There are opportunities for students who need extra literacy support and numeracy support to receive this through curriculum provision, such as Numicon.
 As a school, we are keen to enable all of our learners to experience many different subjects and to embed a well-rounded learning journey in both KS3 and KS4, cultivating and fostering high ambitions and achievement as well as a lifelong love of learning.

 Key Stage 4 (Year 10-11) offers students a wide variety of option subjects alongside core subjects.
 We offer GCSEs in each available subject as well as BTECs in some subjects to support academic and vocational study.
 We expect every young person to aim high and strive for the best they can be, and support them to choose subjects that will help them to continue to achieve in their post-16 lives.
-To support our learners in making their Options and further education choices, we offer sessions with Elevate, hold Guided Options Evening, one-to-one sessions with Careers advisors, College Drop- in Days, College and University Taster Days and multiple opportunities to meet with post-16 providers.
+To support our learners in making their Options and further education choices, we offer sessions with Positively You, hold Guided Options Evening, one-to-one sessions with Careers advisors, College Drop- in Days, College and University Taster Days and multiple opportunities to meet with post-16 providers.

 In addition to our core curriculum offer, we provide an abundance of opportunities for our learners to develop themselves as individuals.
 Through our Personal Development programme as well as extracurricular clubs and educational visits, we foster and build well-rounded moral young people, who have respectful and positive relationships with the people around them.
 We expect our learners to be polite members of our community who positively contribute to the world around them.
-We develop ambitious, kind, caring students who embrace the similarities and celebrate the differences with their peers.
+We develop ambitious, kind, caring learners who embrace the similarities and celebrate the differences with their peers.
 Everything we do is designed to help our learners take responsibility for their growth, wellbeing and environment, resulting in them being the best version of themselves they can be.